How to avoid and rectify common VAT mistakes

 - £400 if you submit a paper VAT return, unless HMRC has told you you’re exempt from submitting your return online.

-You can find additional information on correcting VAT return errors and penalties on the GOV.UK website.
+You can find further information on correcting VAT return errors and penalties on the GOV.UK website.

 How to avoid VAT mistakes